folaaaaa/game-troll/README.md

 # Author

- - Made with ❤️ (and a little mischief) by FLYRY.
+ - Made with ❤️ by FLYRY.
  - Telegram: @exedatei